Negishi coupling: Applications in total synthesis

 Where the Negishi coupling is rarely used in industrial chemistry, a result of the aforementioned water and oxygen sensitivity, it finds wide use in the field of natural products total synthesis.
 The increased reactivity relative to other cross-coupling reactions makes the Negishi coupling ideal for joining complex intermediates in the synthesis of natural products.
 Additionally, Zn is more environmentally friendly than other metals such as Sn used in the Stille coupling.
-Though the Negishi coupling historically has not been used as much as the Stille or Suzuki coupling, recent years have seen the Negishi coupling gain a foothold in the field of synthetic chemistry, so much so that it has become the cross-coupling method of choice for select synthetic tasks.
+The Negishi coupling historically is not used as much as the Stille or Suzuki coupling.
 When it comes to fragment-coupling processes the Negishi coupling is particularly useful, especially when compared to the aforementioned Stille and Suzuki coupling reactions.
 The major drawback of the Negishi coupling, aside from its water and oxygen sensitivity, is its relative lack of functional group tolerance when compared to other cross-coupling reactions.

 (−)-stemoamide is a natural product found in the root extracts of ‘’Stemona tuberosa’’.
 These extracts have been used Japanese and Chinese folk medicine to treat respiratory disorders, and (−)-stemoamide is also an anthelminthic.
 Somfai and coworkers employed a Negishi coupling in their synthesis of (−)-stemoamide.
 The reaction was implemented mid-synthesis, forming an sp3-sp2 c-c bond between β,γ-unsaturated ester and an intermediate diene 4 with a 78% yield of product 5.
 Somfai completed the stereoselective total synthesis of (−)-stemoamide in 12-steps with a 20% overall yield.